demisto/content-docs/docs/integrations/code-conventions.md

 **Note:** If the response returned is in epoch, it is a best practice to convert it to ```%Y-%m-%dT%H:%M:%S```.

-## Pagination in integration commands
+## Pagination in Integration Commands
 When working on a command that supports pagination (usually has API parameters like `page` and/or `page size`) with a maximal page size enforced by the API, our best practice is to create a command that will support two different use-cases with the following 3 integer arguments:
 1. `page`
 2. `page_size`